Project-Sloth/ps-props/README.md

 # ps-props
 A collection of props for your server to enhance your player's roleplaying experience.
+More props to come.

 # Preview
 ### Milk Shakes with whip cream & cherrys